conradparkzes/week-2-project/README.md

 format, any other form will not work (groupStage, roundOfSixteen, semiFinal, quarterFinal, final)
-    - team names must be all lowercase, with a space if necessary (england, czech republic, turkiye, netherlands)
+    - team names must be all lowercase, with a space if necessary (england, netherlands, france, switzerland, etc)
     - team names must be in order of how they are displayed on the brackets. ex: on day 1, germany and scotland competed. entering getMatches(groupStage, scotland, germany) will NOT work because every